The Wombles: Children's novels

 All of these were out of print for many years until they were republished by Bloomsbury, from 2010 to 2011, along with the 1973 short-story collection The Invisible Womble, with all-new illustrations by Nick Price.
 In The Wandering Wombles, the setting moved from Wimbledon Common to Hyde Park in central London, but The Wombles to the Rescue saw them return to Wimbledon Common.

 Four of the books were illustrated by Margaret Gordon.
 The Wombles at Work (1973) was illustrated by Barry Leith, who worked on set design for the original FilmFair series.
 The Wandering Wombles (1970) was illustrated by Oliver Chadwick.
 The appearance of the Wombles in the books followed the design of the Ivor Wood TV puppets, with the exception of original editions of The Wombles (1968) and first printings of The Wandering Wombles, which preceded the TV series and depicted the Wombles as teddy bear-like creatures.
 When the 1973 animated Wombles series was in pre-production, a decision was made to change the design of the characters so that they did not resemble teddy bears, as it was felt that there were too many children's shows with teddy bear characters.
 There is a reference in the first book to dark brown being the colour of their fur (with the exception of the oldest Wombles whose fur turns white) but this was changed to silvery grey, save for the neck, which is black.
 Some of the toys and book illustrations do not show the black fur on the neck.

-There is an audiobook of The Wombles, narrated by Bernard Cribbins.
+There is an audiobook of The Wombles, narrated by Bernard Cribbins, with the other novels narrated by Jamie Demetriou.

 Beresford wrote a collection of short stories entitled The Invisible Womble and Other Stories (1973); these stories were based on episodes from the TV series, although they occasionally refer to events in the novels.

 In addition to these books, many annuals, picture books and children's early readers have been published over the years, some of which were also written by Beresford.

 Television

 A stop-motion animated series of five-minute episodes was made between 1973 and 1975, along with two half-hour specials.
 Narration and all Womble voices for these were provided by Bernard Cribbins.

 Further animated episodes, using new animation models and sets, were made by Cinar/Filmfair in 1998–1999.
 These were ten minutes long and had several Canadian actors provide the voices.
 Background music was adapted from the Wombles' records along with new compositions.

-A CGI animated series of 52 episodes, under the guidance of Mike Batt's Dramatico Productions, who bought the rights to The Wombles for Channel 5's preschool slot Milkshake!, was intended for airing in 2015.
+A CGI animated series of 52 episodes, under the guidance of Mike Batt's Dramatico Productions, who bought the rights to the Wombles for Channel 5's preschool slot Milkshake!, was intended for airing in 2015.
 Ray Winstone and Cribbins were confirmed as the voices of this new series.
 Only two of the planned episodes were screened, however, at the Cambridge Film Festival in November 2016.
 Batt filed for bankruptcy the following year in September, and resigned as director of Dramatico Productions.